Working with Secrets

 Now the secret is available for use, both during builds as well as during runtime.
 The way you access these secrets differs during build and runtime.

-If you want to access your secrets during container builds, you can use them in your Dockerfile by specifying them as ARG
+If you want to access your secrets during container builds, you can use them in your Dockerfile by mounting them as type secret

-variables.
-For eg you can user the following Dockerfile
+For eg you can use the following Dockerfile

 to print the value of KEY1